San Francisco, California

 Please Note: Spaces are limited for this program to maximize individual attention and learning and is expected to fill completely.
 Participants are encouraged to register early to hold their spot.

-Family & Children's Service of Ithaca is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0293.
+Family & Children's Service of Ithaca is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for Licensed Social Workers #0293, licensed marriage and family therapists. #MFT-0003, and licensed mental health counselors. #LMH-0001.
 CEUs for this program (13 contact hours) are available for an additional administrative fee of $25.00.
 Payment can be made when registering on line (please choose the CEU ticket price option) or via check to Family & Children's Service of Ithaca and mailed to 127 W. State St, Ithaca, NY 14850.
 Those registering at the door for CEUs may pay by either check, credit card, or exact cash.

 To prepare for the program, we suggest you read Connecting Across Differences, by Dian Killian PhD & Jane Marantz PhD.